-Matt Majka (pronounced MAY-kuh) was named Minnesota Sports and Entertainment (MSE) Chief Operating Officer (COO) on September 25, 2008.
-Majka begins his 12th year with the organization.
-He previously held the positions of Executive Vice President, Senior Vice President, Business Operations and Vice President of Marketing and Corporate Sponsorships.
+Matt Majka (pronounced MAY-kuh) is in his eighth season as Chief Operating Officer for Minnesota Sports and Entertainment (MSE) and 19th year with the organization.
+He previously held the positions of Executive Vice President, Senior Vice President of Business Operations and Vice President of Marketing and Corporate Sponsorships.

-MSE is a regional sports and entertainment leader that has grown into several different business operations including the Minnesota Wild, its minor league affiliate the Houston Aeros, Wildside Caterers, 317 on Rice Park and the facility management of Xcel Energy Center and Saint Paul RiverCentre.
+MSE is a regional sports and entertainment leader that has grown into several different business operations including the Minnesota Wild, its minor league affiliate, the Iowa Wild, 317 on Rice Park and the facility management of Xcel Energy Center and Saint Paul RiverCentre.

-The Detroit, Mich., native has lived in the Twin Cities for more than 40 years.
-Majka is a 1984 speech communications graduate of the University of Minnesota.
-He sits on the boards of the Minneapolis YMCA, Young Life NWTC and Culture, Inc. of St. Paul.
-He also coaches youth hockey and baseball.
-He and his wife, Kymberly, have two sons, Sam and Nick.
-The family resides in Wayzata, Minn.
+The Detroit, Mich., native has lived in the Twin Cities for more than 45 years and coaches youth hockey.
+Majka is a 1984 speech communications graduate of the University of Minnesota and currently serves on the Board of Directors of Children’s Hospitals and Clinics of Minnesota, The Ordway Center for Performing Arts, the United States Hockey Hall of Fame, and the BEL13VE in Miracles Foundation.
+He and his wife, Kym, have two sons, Sam and Nick.
+The family resides in Wayzata.